 I did.
 I laughed out loud.

-It’s liberating to even pretend to have tremendous confidence.
+It’s liberating for heart-centered artists like us to even pretend to have tremendous confidence.

-Fact 2.
-Dalí Thought Divinity Resided in the Cauliflower & He Had a Good Point.
+Dalí Thought Divinity Resided in the Cauliflower (And He Had a Point)

 In 1955 Dalí drove a Rolls Royce Phantom packed with 500 kilograms of cauliflower from his home in Spain to the Sorbonne in Paris to deliver a lecture.